UFC Fight Night: Ankalaev vs. Walker 2: Predictions & Analysis

 A few statistical edges stand out.
 Parsons throws significantly more leather — a 1.0 sig. strike per minute gap.
 Parsons is far more active with takedowns, averaging 2.1 more per 15 minutes.
 Semelsberger has tighter striking defense, making opponents miss more often.

-**The Pick: Preston Parsons over Matthew Semelsberger.** This is essentially a pick'em.
-The model nudges toward Parsons at 51%, but there's almost nothing separating these two.
+The Pick: Matthew Semelsberger over Preston Parsons.
+This is essentially a pick'em.
+The model nudges toward Semelsberger at 50%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 McGhee